librenms/librenms/README.md

 Introduction
 ------------

+LibreNMS is an autodiscovering PHP/MySQL/SNMP based network monitoring which includes support for a wide range of network hardware and operating systems including Cisco, Linux, FreeBSD, Juniper, Brocade, Foundry, HP and many more.

 LibreNMS is a community-based fork of the last GPL-licensed version of Observium <http://observium.org/>.
 LibreNMS intends to be a viable network monitoring project and community that: